 - Physical Activity: Refrain from any physically exerting activity.
 No bending over, straining, or lifting more than 10 lbs for the first week after surgery.
 DO NOT RAISE YOUR BLOOD PRESSURE OR HEART RATE.
 Being too active increases bleeding, swelling and scar tissue.
-Relax. - Exercise: No exercise or straining for at least 1 month until Dr. Naderi examines you.
+Relax. - Exercise: No exercise or straining for at least 4-6 weeks until Dr. Naderi clears you.
 Anything that can raise your heart rate increases swelling which causes more scar tissue.
-Leisurely slow indoor walking is acceptable and can help bring swelling down but do not be tempted to powerwalk/speed walk. - Return to Work: Most patients return to work after their cast is removed at their oneweek appointment.
-This however depends on their job responsibilities and amount of face-to-face interaction and bruising. - Avoid Major Events or Photographs for 1-3 months: While most go back to school or work after 1-2 weeks, we recommend you avoid job interviews, TV interviews, head-shot photographs for a longer period.
+Leisurely slow indoor walking is acceptable but do not be tempted to powerwalk/speed walk. - Return to Work: Most patients return to work after their cast is removed.
+This however depends on their job responsibilities and amount of face-to-face interaction and bruising. - Avoid Major Events or Photographs for 1-3 months: While most go back to school or work after 1-2 weeks, we recommend you avoid job interviews, TV interviews, headshot photographs for a longer period.
 Give yourself time to feel good about your results. - Driving: Do NOT operate a vehicle or make important decisions until you have been off narcotic pain medications for 24 hours or more.
 Use good judgment. - Smiling: Refrain from excess smiling and laughing.
 Do not open your mouth too wide.
 These actions cause the tip to drop prematurely.
 Try to keep a stiff upper lip and face without much movement for a month.
 Avoid dentist visits for 3 months if possible. - Travel: Avoid unnecessary air flights, such as vacations and leisure trips.
 Pressure changes from flying increases swelling and scar tissue.
-Delay flights as long as possible.
-For long distant patients we may re-tape your nose for your flight back. - Sneezing: If you have to sneeze, do so with your mouth open to reduce pressure. - Blowing Your Nose: No nose blowing and no nose wiping for a month.
+Delay flights as long as possible (3 months).
+For long distant patients we will re-tape your nose for your flight back. - Sneezing: If you have to sneeze, do so with your mouth open to reduce pressure. - Blowing Your Nose: No nose blowing and no nose wiping for a month.
 This may give you a nosebleed or dislodge grafts.